Get in touch

 The Child Development Center is accredited by the National Association for the Education of Young Children (NAEYC), licensed by the California Department of Social Services, Community Care Licensing, Title 22 (Division 12) and meets the guidance of the California Department of Education, Title 5.
 The Center staff meets the education qualifications for Child Development Permits, issued by the California Commission on Teacher Credentials.

--Children must be between the ages of two and five years old, have a physical exam within 30 days of enrollment and a current immunization record.
+Children must be between the ages of 18 months and five years old, have a physical exam within 30 days of enrollment and a current immunization record.